hahnec/plenopticam/README.rst

     - refocused images (see *refo_xxx* folder) and refocus animation given as gif
     - raw image file given as tiff
     - aligned light field as pkl (pickle) file
-    - light field metadata as json file (in case of Lytro image file)
+    - light field metadata as json file (for Lytro files only)
-    - scheimpflug focus file
+    - scheimpflug focus files

-Exemplary view animations can be seen above (image quality due to lower resolution and limited gif colours)

 Credits
 -------